Evolving Curricula with Regret-Based Environment Design: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed ACCEL, a new method for unsupervised environment design (UED), that evolves a curriculum by \emph{editing} previously curated levels.
 Editing induces an evolutionary process that leads to a wide variety of environments at the frontier of the agent's capabilities, producing curricula that start simple and quickly compound in complexity.
-Thus, ACCEL provides a principled regret-based curriculum that does not require domain-specific heuristics, alongside an evolutionary process that produces a broad spectrum of complexity matched to the agent's current capabilities.
+Thus, ACCEL provides a principled regret-based curriculum that exploits an evolutionary process to produce a broad spectrum of environment complexity matched to the agent's current capabilities.
+Importantly, ACCEL avoids the need for domain-specific heuristics.
 In our experiments, we showed that \method{} is capable of training robust agents in a series of challenging design spaces, where ACCEL agents outperform the best-performing baselines.